Not All Attributes are Created Equal: $d_{\mathcal{X}}$-Private Mechanisms for Linear Queries: Experiments

+The first metric assigns privacy budget $\epsilon$ for any pair of points within distance $T$, and $\infty$ otherwise.
+The second metric ``smoothly'' increases the privacy budget proportional to the distance between the pair of points.
+Our base method for comparison is the $\epsilon$-differentially private Laplace mechanism.
 First, we compute the average RMSE over $1000$ random single linear queries under both privacy metrics defined above (for different values of $\epsilon$ and $T$).
 The results are shown in Figure~\ref{fig:smooth-blowfish-err}.
-We can see that the results under both metrics are roughly same.
+We can see that the results under both metrics are roughly the same.
 The higher the threshold $T$ (\emph{i.e.}, more neighbors are protected), the higher is the average error.
 The $d_{\mathcal{X}}^{\mathrm{Smooth}}$ metric behaves like the $d_{\mathcal{X}}^{\mathrm{Euc}}$ metric after the threshold value.
 Thus it induces tighter (and smoother) privacy than $d_{\mathcal{X}}^{\mathrm{Blow}}$, and results in a higher average error for the same threshold.

 Then we fix $\epsilon = 1$, and for each random query ($1000$ in total), we compute the improvement factor.
 The resulted values are presented in a distribution form in Figure~\ref{fig:smooth-blowfish-if}.
 Observe that for higher threshold values the distributions under both metrics are roughly similar, but for lower threshold values (\emph{e.g.} $T = 2$), the improvement factor under $d_{\mathcal{X}}^{\mathrm{Blow}}$ is better than under $d_{\mathcal{X}}^{\mathrm{Smooth}}$.